Information for Candidates

 Examination Format

-The new computer-based examination will be approximately 200 multiple-choice questions, including video waveform items and static images.
+The computer-based examination will be 200 multiple-choice questions, including video waveform items and static images.
 There will be approximately 30-40 waveform videos, with each video being between 5 and 25 seconds.
 Candidates will be able to control the video (stop, play, pause) and can watch the video more than once.

 Prior to the written examination a detailed analysis of individual questions has been performed and a minimum passing score established.
 After completion of the examination, the ABEM Executive Office will notify candidates whether they passed or failed.
 No other information about the examination, examination results, or performance on specific categories of the examination will be made available to the candidates.